MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/learn/2016-03-14-fracture-ep2.markdown

 ---
 ## Episode 2: Round (and Sharp) Picks

-Ten years ago (almost to the day!), [Robert Fripp paid me a compliment in his online diary](https://www.dgmlive.com/diaries.htm?entry=3463) in response to videos and blog posts I'd written at that time about playing *Fracture*.
+Ten years ago, [Robert Fripp paid me a compliment in his online diary](https://www.dgmlive.com/diaries.htm?entry=3463) in response to videos and blog posts I'd written at that time about playing *Fracture*.
 He said, "Mr. Garone's work on this is honourable, and has my respect."
 This sentence motivated me for many years to continue pursuing *Fracture*.

 More importantly, he made a recommendation that, for some reason, took me years to understand: use a sharp pick.